kairos-io/kairos-docs/content/en/docs/Advanced/private_registry_auth.md

 ---

-As the source for install or upgrade can be an OCI image and sometimes those are behind a private repository, Kairos implements the default basic authentication used by docker for private registries.
+As the source for install or upgrade can be an OCI image and sometimes those are behind a private container registry, Kairos implements the default basic authentication used by docker for private registries.

 To install/upgrade with a container image behind a registry with authentication, Kairos reads the following files in order to find about registry auth: